British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Summit (LMT and UMT zones) prospect is located on a ridge approximately 6 kilometres north west of the Marshall Creek’s mouth on the Carpenter Lake.
+The SUMMIT (LMT and UMT zones) prospect is located on a ridge approximately 6 kilometres northwest of the Marshall Creek’s mouth on the Carpenter Lake and 22 kilometres east of Gold Bridge, B.C.

 The area is underlain by phyllite, argillite, chert and minor recrystallized limestone and andesitic greenstone of the Mississippian to Jurassic Bridge River Complex (Group).
 Locally, sulphides are concentrated along the sheared contact between foliated phyllite and argillite and massive andesite.